Double Degree Option

 Please provide us with a letter of motivation explaining your reasons for applying for this degree and outlining your qualifications for it.
 Kindly limit yourself to one page, the letter may be composed either in English or in German.

-- Students should indicate their reasons for applying for the double degree program and their intended program of study.
+- Students who wish to pursue the double degree program should indicate their reasons for applying for the double degree program and their intended specialization.

 Proof of English Language Qualification